Block Strings

 content starts here

 key is at indentation 0, so \( I_{parent} = 0 \).
-The first content line has 4 leading spaces, so \( I_{base} = 4 \).
+The next line has 4 leading spaces, so \( I_{base} = 4 \).

 Line Classification

 After determining \( I_{base} \), the parser processes each subsequent line.
 Let \( I_L \) be the number of leading spaces on line \( L \).
+The cases below are checked in order; the first match applies.

 -